When Should You Get an ECG Test? Early Symptoms and Risk Factors to Know

 An ECG or an electrocardiogram can trace heart problems before the issues worsen.
 A doctor can monitor your heart's electrical activity to detect potential heart disorders early.
 The test is non-invasive, very short, and instantly returns the details of activity occurring within your heart.

-It's crucial to learn signs that may indicate that you're suffering from a heart disease.
+It's crucial to learn the signs that may indicate that you're suffering from heart disease.
 These symptoms may justify an ECG test because they are early signs of heart conditions or heart disease.

 Chest pain or pressure

-Chest pain can occur in the middle of the left side because of your heart.
-This pain may be stabbing, sharp, or maybe a dull ache.
+Chest pain can occur on the left side of your chest because of your heart.
+This pain may be stabbing, sharp, or a dull ache.
 It might also feel like pressure or being squeezed in the chest.
 If this kind of pain happens, it is necessary to visit a healthcare provider and get an ECG.
 Chest pain can sometimes be a symptom of a heart attack, angina, or other cardiovascular-related conditions.

 Shortness of breath

-Breathlessness, where you feel it at the usual times or rest, is a sign that the heart's pumping ability might not be proper.
-It might happen when there is some kind of blood flow defect in your heart or poor muscle texture in the heart.
+Breathlessness, where you feel it at the usual times or at rest, is a sign that the heart's pumping ability might not be proper.
+It might happen when there is some kind of blood flow defect in your heart or weakened heart muscle function.
 Shallow breathing goes hand-in-hand with most symptoms of a diseased heart, and these include feeling weak as well as lightheaded.

 Palpitations are feelings of irregular or rapid heartbeats.
 It can feel like the chest is fluttering or pounding.
-It can be transient, recurring, or constant and goes away at times.
+It can be transient, recurring, or constant, and it goes away at times.
 Most people experience palpitations.
-However, when it recurs frequently or becomes strong, it might indicate an arrhythmia, and must have an ECG to assess the electrical activity of the heart.
+However, when it recurs frequently or becomes strong, it might indicate an arrhythmia, and one must have an ECG to assess the electrical activity of the heart.

 Dizziness or light-headedness